 For this review, I installed XandrOS on one of my standard test machines, which had the following configuration on that particular day:

 - DFI nForce2 400-AL mobo w/ integrated sound and NIC

 The XandrOS installation went without a hitch and took only 13 minutes, during which XandrOS properly detected and automatically configured all of the computer's internal components (including the integrated NIC and audio card).
 A "First Run Wizard" that started automatically when I logged into the machine for the first time after installation took care of details like the mouse configuration, date and time, network settings, and printer setup.

 In terms of ease of installation, XandrOS is one of the easier Linux distros I've installed.
 I was asked a few simple questions such as whether I wanted XandrOS to take over the whole hard drive (yes), did I want the minimal, standard, or complete installation (I chose complete), what would the root password be, etc. Nothing mind-bending.
 (There's also an "express" install that I didn't test, but it's hard to imagine how it could be much simpler.)

-(Webmaster's note: At the time this review was first public, that was an incredibly fast download speed.
-Nowadays, I get double that -- and still I yawn.)
+(Webmaster's note: At the time this review was first published, 7.8 megabits per second was an incredibly fast download speed.
+Nowadays, not so much.)